-Sealing plans for which a registrant does not have the expertise and registration is a violation of AS 08.48.
-Sealing or stamping work outside of expertise is NOT permitted!
-A registrant may not sign or seal a drawing or document dealing with professional services in which the registrant is not qualified to sign or seal by virtue of education, experience, and registration as specified in 12 AAC 36.185(a)(1).
-In addition, the preparation of and the sealing, signing and dating of plans, documents or calculations by an out of state individual who is not registered in the State of Alaska is a violation of AS 08.48.
+Design professionals may provide services only within their area of expertise.
+Sealing documents for which a registrant does not have the expertise and registration is a violation of AS 08.48 and 12 AAC 36.185(a)(1).
+A registrant must not seal work performed by others unless it was prepared under its responsible charge.
+In addition, the sealing, signing and dating of documents by a person not registered in the State of Alaska is a violation of AS 08.48.